 Or at least a very special episode of Boy Meets World in which they had a Career Day?

 Your mom or dad came into school to talk about what they do all day and the kids in the class got exposure to the world of work.
 In the TV version, the kid in the show would usually get all embarrassed about his or her parent’s job only to learn a valuable lesson about hard work and sacrifice.

 Beyond that lesson, the idea behind Career Day is for kids to learn about the possibilities.

 Even though kids have fantastic imaginations, as they grow up they will likely only aspire to be what they know.
 It’s with these examples of what kind of careers are out there that kids can build on that and think about the future.
 It’s dreaming with a touch of guidance.

 How Do We Explore Careers?

-So how do kids and adults figure out what they want to be when they grow up and learn about all the career options available to them?
+So how do kids figure out what they want to be when they grow up and learn about all the career options available to them?

 There are lots of ways, but one of my favorites methods of career exploration is by way of the paperback.
 Or hardcover if you’re fancy.

 Books provide a window into the world of work and have the power to educate, inspire and motivate.
 Books are, in a word, amazing.
 I love them.